aspose-email/Aspose.Email-API-References/english/net/aspose.email.storage.mbox/mboxstoragereader/_index.md

 ---
 title: Class MboxStorageReader
 second_title: Aspose.Email for .NET API Reference
 description: Aspose.Email.Storage.Mbox.MboxStorageReader class.
-A base class for any mboxbased mail storage reader
+Represents an MBOX file and provides methods for reading and extracting messages.
+The MBOX file format is used for storing a collection of email messages
 type: docs
-weight: 20170
+weight: 20240
 url: /net/aspose.email.storage.mbox/mboxstoragereader/
 ---
 ## MboxStorageReader class

-A base class for any mbox-based mail storage reader.
+Represents an MBOX file and provides methods for reading and extracting messages.
+The MBOX file format is used for storing a collection of email messages.

 ```csharp
 public abstract class MboxStorageReader : IDisposable